mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 Even though you sit quietly, your body is always shaking and moving, because there is a certain gap between zazen and you.
 That is what is called [*suki*](glossary#suki) in Japanese: seam.
 A seam is a crack, or [pivot]; a crack between the two objects.
 At that time, immediately you can see mental or psychological agitation; mental or psychological agitation immediately becomes the physical wave.
 That’s why if you sit quietly, you don’t see it, but actually you always move.

 So, sit in the proper way, immobile. *Immobile* means just sit physically, and also mentally, psychologically, you must be completely one with zazen.
-Because if you have a mental, psychological gap, slip, or crack between two objects, you and zazen, it means that, when attention slackens, certain signs of laxity appear.
-And then immediately your body is moving.
+Because if you have a mental, psychological gap, slip, or crack between two objects, you and zazen, it means that, when attention slackens, certain signs of laxity appear, and then immediately your body is moving.
 So that means it’s not *real* zazen; the continuity is broken up.
 At that time, you can create a [seam]; that is mental or psychological agitation.
 That’s why we have to do zazen not with the mind first, but with the body: legs, hands, and the whole body.
 But the body is really related with mind, number five; it’s very closely related.
 That’s why if there is mental, psychological agitation or a crack, the body shows something.

 So if you do zazen, immediately that is really closely connected with number six, total personality, because if you become one with zazen physically, there is no *sign* of oneness between zazen and you.
 Very naturally, there is no sign of concentration.
 That means you are connected with number six: manifestation of total personality.
 You can manifest very naturally.
 That’s why we do zazen physically first.